Board Members

 In the rural villages of Côte d’Ivoire, life can be incredibly challenging.
 There are few opportunities, limited access to healthcare, and little to do.
 Families rely heavily on the land for survival, depending on good weather and basic farming to sustain themselves.
 Economic growth and trade are almost non-existent.

 Children often drop out of school—sometimes even before finishing primary education—to help their parents in the fields or at home.
 For young girls, early pregnancy is one of the biggest barriers to personal growth, cutting their future short before it even begins.
-Boys, on the other hand, tend to mirror the behavior of adults around them, without access to proper guidance or sexual education.
+Boys, on the other hand, tend to mirror the behavior of adults around them, without access to proper guidance.

 This reality traps entire generations in a cycle of poverty.
 With limited access to resources, children are left with few choices—working on the land or marrying early.